 Receipt Saver App: How to Save Receipts For Taxes Electronically

-Though you can make a paper filing system work, we strongly encourage a receipt saver app to all—no matter your tax situation.
+Though you can make a paper filing system work, we strongly encourage a receipt saver (such as WellyBox) app to all—no matter your tax situation.
 Even if you are a well-organized person, a receipt saver can reduce astronomical amounts of clutter around your office.
 Instead of keeping a filing cabinet full of receipts from years ago, you can keep everything you need in the palm of your hand.

 Due to recent popularity, the number of receipt apps continues to grow, but they aren’t all created equally.
 Some are better suited for personal finance while others serve businesses well.
 They also come at a variety of price points.
 However, you don’t have to spend a lot of money to get a secure app with top-notch features.

 Wellybox is a receipt tracking app available for iOS and Android platforms.
 It is free to download and the most basic plan is free for life.
 While the basic plan is great for individuals, businesses may need to upgrade to more storage and scanning capabilities.
 Regardless of which plan you choose, Wellybox can track digital and paper receipts.